 All Wilderness Corps Volunteers’ service trips are for folks who are in good physical shape (not look in great physical shape) and are able to contribute to the work project – working several hours each day on a variety of tasks.
 Additionally, you must be able to hike to the work site, which can be several miles from the campsite.
-The best thing you can do to assure you’ll have a great time is to be in tip top shape before the trip.
+The best thing you can do to assure you’ll have a great time is to be in tip-top shape for the trip.

-We recommend Weight Watchers if you need to safely and effectively loose weight.
+We recommend Weight Watchers if you need to safely and effectively lose weight.

 If your trip is at altitude (above 8000-ft.) — being “in shape” does not necessarily guarantee good performance at altitudes, but it helps.